songxiaoshuai/OOD-Evaluation/README.md

 # OOD-Evaluation
 Official implementation of "Large Language Models Meet Open-World Intent Discovery and Recognition: An Evaluation of ChatGPT", EMNLP23 main conference paper.
+The code will be available soon....